Editor’s Note: Welcome to the first in a series of articles about travel in Japan. Here’s how to get around Hakone.

 After the cruise, you can catch a bus back to Hakone, included in the Free Pass ticket.
 Or, take some time to explore and hike around the area.
 Mount Fuji itself is only open for climbing in the summer, from July to September.
 However, the mountain is so serene and beautiful, don’t let the closure put you off, as it is spectacular even from a distance.

 Also, look for the famous torii gate along the lake’s shores- this is an entrance to the Hakone Shrine.

 I found the whole area completely delightful beautiful scenery, amazing food, and very quintessentially Japanese.
 Consider spending a night in one of the area’s ryokans, or traditional Japanese guesthouses, to really soak up the local feel.
 Although they can be expensive, they are worth the splurge, if only for a night.

-It’s a great weekend away from Tokyo, and a good place to experience a feel of Japan other than its cities, if you have limited time.
+It’s a great weekend away from Tokyo.
+Also a good place to experience a feel of Japan other than its cities, if you have limited time.

 More information on Hakone: